International Water and Sanitation Engineering MSc

 This programme is aimed at engineers or scientists intent on improving the delivery of water and sanitation services in low and middle-income countries.

 An honours degree (2:1 or above) or equivalent overseas qualification in a science or engineering discipline.
-Successful completion of the postgraduate certificate stage (ie the first four modules of this MSc programme) may be considered as an alternative qualification.

 What you'll study